djblooky/gamedev-workflow-docs/docs/preproduction/vision-document.md

 ### Gamplay Overview

-Should describe how to play your game and what the player will be doing to progress.
+This section should describe how to play your game and what the player will be doing to progress.
+The reader should be able to fully understand the gameplay

 * Controls
 * Core game-loop